natorbit/is117-gittest-real/answers/question-09.md

-to make a directory, type mkdir
+to make a directory, type mkdir. e.g. mkdir new_folder